Allyssa McCabe: Career

 After graduating from UVA, McCabe was hired as an assistant professor at Wheaton College where she worked until 1984.
 During this time she focused her work on metaphor, causal and temporal connectives, and narrative structure and development.
-McCabe was an assistant professor at Southeastern Louisiana University from 1984 to 1986, where she studied causal and sentential connectives, narrative development, and conduct disorder and verbal aggression.
+McCabe was an assistant professor at Southeastern Louisiana University from 1984 to 1986, where she studied causal and sentential connectives, narrative development, conduct disorder and verbal aggression.
 She subsequently moved to Tufts University and the Harvard Graduate School of Education where she worked until 1993.
 Her work at this time focused on narrative structure and development, parental elicitation and influence on narrative, preschool narrative skill-building, causal connectives, and cultural and language differences and preventing misdiagnoses of language deficits based on culture or language, particularly among Japanese, African-American, and Latino children.
 McCabe joined the faculty of UML in 1993, where she worked her way up from associate professor to professor emerita.
 She established a doctoral program in Applied Psychology and Prevention Science in the Psychology Department at UML.
 The first cohort of doctoral students matriculated in 2016.
 UML awarded her the Psychology Department Excellence in Teaching Award in 2012.